About Hey Michigan

 They lean into the fun extras too.

-There are complimentary supplies for s’mores by the fire, suntan lotion in the lobby in case you forgot yours like we did, and a nugget ice maker, and if you know, you know about the “good” kind of ice.
+There are complimentary supplies for s’mores by the fire, suntan lotion in the lobby in case you forgot yours like we did, and a nugget ice maker, and if you know, you know about the “good” ice.

-I was not totally sure what it would be like to share a big house with nine other couples or families, but we almost never saw anyone else, so it still felt quiet and private.
 Four of the suites have enclosed patios with Adirondack chairs overlooking the street, so you can sit outside with a drink and feel like you are in the middle of the New Buffalo scene without actually going anywhere.

 More places to stay in New Buffalo